keys-pub/website/README.md

 ### Go Libraries

-All the features in the app is available through Go libraries.
+All the features in the app are available through Go libraries.

 [See some examples](/docs/lib-index.md)